SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - In *User Groups* section choose the desired group by clicking on the checkbox
 - Click on the "Save" button

-> Note that more than one "User Groups" can be selected at the same time.
+> More than one "User Groups" can be selected at the same time.

 ### Changing user password